hackclub/putting-the-you-in-cpu/README.md

 ### Dynamic Linking in the Wild

 On Linux, dynamically linkable libraries like `bar` are typically packaged into files with the .so (Shared Object) extension.
 These .so files are ELF files just like programs — you may recall that the ELF header includes a field to specify whether the file is an executable or a library.
-A `.dynsym` section in the section header table contains information on the symbols that are exported from the file and can be dynamically linked to.
+In addition, shared objects have a `.dynsym` section in the section header table which contains information on what symbols are exported from the file and can be dynamically linked to.

-On Windows, libraries like `bar` are packaged into .dll (Dynamic Link Library) files. macOS uses the .dylib (DYnamically linked LIBrary) extension.
-These are formatted slightly differently from ELF files, but it's all the same concept.
+On Windows, libraries like `bar` are packaged into .dll (**d**ynamic **l**ink **l**ibrary) files. macOS uses the .dylib (**dy**namically linked **lib**rary) extension.
+Just like macOS apps and Windows .exe files, these are formatted slightly differently from ELF files but are the same concept and technique.

 An interesting distinction between the two types of linking is that with static linking, only the portions of the library that are used are included in the executable and thus loaded into memory.
 With dynamic linking, the *entire library* is loaded into memory.
 This might initially sound less efficient, but it actually allows modern operating systems to save *more* space by loading a library into memory once and then sharing that code between processes.
 Only code can be shared as the library needs different state for different programs, but the savings can still be on the order of tens to hundreds of megabytes of RAM.